Mount Penang Juvenile Justice Centre: 1960–2000

-During the 1960s, five new buildings were erected behind the administration building and a new sports ground was built.
+In the 1960s, five new buildings were erected behind the administration building, and a new sports ground was built.
 The new buildings housed an assembly hall, a gymnasium, a new kitchen/dining room, a laundry and boiler house and a storeroom.
 The sports ground was defined on its northern boundary by this new collection of buildings.

-After 1970 gaps with deaths or removed trees have not been filled in the avenue.
-Several trees have been removed in the avenue's south, with road widening, creation of the link road to Old Mount Penang Road to the east, driveways for the fire station etc.
+After 1970, gaps with dead or removed trees were not filled along the avenue.
+Several trees were removed in the avenue's south, with road widening, creation of the link road to Old Mount Penang Road to the east, driveways for the fire station etc.

-In 1975, the new Superintendent of Mount Penang, Laurie Maher, implemented a building program aimed at improving the centre itself as well as the morale of the boys and staff.
+In 1975, the new Superintendent of Mount Penang, Laurie Maher, implemented a building program aimed at improving the centre itself, as well as the morale of the boys and staff.
 The first project in 1975 was internal modifications to the dormitories, with new and upgraded bathroom and toilet facilities being installed, providing more privacy for the boys.
-During the same year, a storeroom within the administration block was converted into a holding room.
+In 1975, a storeroom within the administration block was converted into a holding room.

-As well as renovations, a number of new buildings were constructed on the site during the late 1970s and early 1980s: a new Officer's Dining Room was built in 1976 adjacent to the boys' dining rooms; and a new office block, which included offices for the Superintendent, Deputy Superintendents, Salary Officer, a police interview room, a conference room and general office, was erected in 1978.
-A new hospital block and nurses quarters (to replace the original 1920s hospital) was also built during this phase, as was a new store and amenities building to the north of the gymnasium.
+In the late 1970s and early 1980s, as well as renovations, a number of new buildings were constructed on the site.
+A new Officer's Dining Room was built in 1976 adjacent to the boys' dining rooms.
+In 1978, a new office block was built, which included offices for the Superintendent, Deputy Superintendents, Salary Officer, a police interview room, a conference room and general office.
+A new hospital block and nurses quarters, to replace the original 1920s hospital, was built during this phase, as was a new store and amenities building to the north of the gymnasium.

 In 1978, a 50m swimming pool was added to the recreational facilities at Mount Penang, constructed on the site of a disused bowling green.
 The former clubhouse associated with the bowling green then converted to a teacher's staffroom.